Mgor3944/InnerStepsWebApp/README.md

 # InnerStepsWebApp
 Our AI-powered, anxiety support program provides families with a series of interactive picture/audio story adventures breaking down therapy into bite-sized lessons that help children build practical coping strategies, and confidence that suit their unique needs and reading level

+MVP Build:

+This MVP is designed to test how much personalisation is required to make the child feel like the story is for them.
+The most simplist way to test this is to procedurally generate the text of the story and then manually customise the images to match the child's profile description.

 To Do:

 1. Potentially update story design so that the img is full capacity and the text is overlayed in a box in 1 corner of the screen.